 Recommended Article: What Gymnastics Taught Me About Acquiring and Mastering Skills

 Jason: One thing I want to touch on is age.
 We understand that children’s brains are different from adult brains, and language is one of those examples of things that children can learn far better than adults.
 What have you learned about age and how that plays a role since many people learning about this material now are adults — are there certain things that they can’t really act on directly?

 Ericsson: There are numerous examples in the book here of individuals who really start training something when they’re adults, at which point, people almost fought knowing that the brain had already matured, and then basically you pretty much started your downhill, aging decline.
-When you look at, for example, these college students that were trained to improve their memory and I think there’s a very large number of individuals who have attained remarkable abilities when it comes to memorizing things quickly.
+When you look at, for example, these college students that were trained to improve their memory (Note: One of Ericsson’s first studies into expert performance was around training short-term memory as measured by reciting a long string of digits.
+The college and graduate students he trained could hear a 80+ digit number and repeat it back instantly, which at the time, was greater than what the world’s best mnemonists could achieve) and I think there’s a very large number of individuals who have attained remarkable abilities when it comes to memorizing things quickly.
 They pretty much have done that when they were in college, or even beyond college.

 I think there’s all sorts of evidence showing that people reach sort of the highest level of productivity or performance when they’re in their 30s and 40s.
 And the there are the cab drivers in London who, in order to get a license to be a cab driver, actually have to memorize all the possible routes through a city, including 25,000 street names and 20,000 landmarks.
 Again, implying here that the brain keeps improving well beyond the time when you reach adulthood.